-Cartagena is amazing, but if you spend your whole trip on the mainland you're definitely missing out.
+Cartagena is amazing, but locals say if you spend your whole trip on the mainland you're missing out.
 Why?
 You can easily access so many incredible islands off the coast.
-Learn all about our favorite Cartagena islands—from Cholon to Tierra Bomba, the Rosario Islands, and beyond.
+Locals recommend visiting these incredible Cartagena islands—from Cholon to Tierra Bomba, the Rosario Islands, and beyond.

 Cartagena is known as one of the best places to visit in Colombia for good reason.
-But while the city alone could keep a traveler busy for weeks, nothing can compare to the Rosario Islands when it comes to beauty.
-These 27 different islets just off the coast are packed with pristine white sand beaches.
+But while the city alone could keep a traveler busy for weeks, locals say that nothing can compare to the Rosario Islands when it comes to beauty.
+These 27 different islets off the Cartagena coast are home to white-sand beaches and turquoise waters.

 That's a lot of islands to choose from, so benefit from local advice.
-Our trip planners in Colombia can help design a guidebook that fits how you like to travel.
+Our trip planners in Colombia can help design a guidebook that fits how your travel style.

-The largest of the Rosario Islands, Isla Grande is everything you could wish for in a Caribbean escape—gorgeous turquoise waters and pure sandy beaches, all without the crowds of some of its more popular neighbors.
+The largest of the Rosario Islands, locals say that Isla Grande is everything you could wish for in a Caribbean escape—gorgeous turquoise waters and pure sandy beaches, all without the crowds of some of its more popular neighbors.

-The residents are very friendly and offer travelers a unique feel for Colombia’s unique culture.
+Here, locals say you'll find a strong sense of Colombia’s unique culture.
 Isla Grande is also home to the Laguna Encantada (the Enchanted Lagoon).
 Don't miss out on what makes this place so special—our trip planners tell us that the Laguna Encantada's bioluminescent plankton light up the water and make the lagoon glow.

 Isla Majagua is located just 45 minutes away from Cartagena.
 This serene Colombian paradise is small, offering visitors a more secluded beach experience; it's the ideal place to lay around in the sun, sip on some fresh fruit juice, and snorkel along the shore.
 You can even snorkel off the shore of Pablo Escobar’s old vacation estate nearby!